-The largest concentration of cenotes is found in Mexico, in the peninsula of Yucatán.
-There are everywhere, of all sizes, scattered in the jungle, but also in the heart of towns and villages, which have developed around these natural wells.
+The largest concentration of cenotes is found in Mexico, in the Yucatán peninsula.
+They are everywhere, of all sizes, scattered in the jungle, but also in the heart of towns and villages, which have developed around these natural wells.

-In the north of the Yucatan peninsula, there is a series of cenotes arranged in a ring around the crater Chicxulub.
-That's why we think they would have been created by the impact of a meteorite, fallen to this place there are approximately 65 million years ...
-It might be even the meteorite that would have provoked the extinction of dinosaurs!
+In the north of the Yucatán peninsula, there is a series of cenotes arranged in a ring, all around the Chicxulub crater.
+This is why it is believed that they were created by the impact of a meteoritefell there about 65 million years old & #8230; It might even be the meteorite that caused the extinction of dinosaurs!

-I put below some diagrams found on websites, which allow to visualize the trick.
+I put you below some diagrams found on websites, which allow to visualize the thing.

-Subterranean fractures connecting Mexican cenotes form an immense network of galleries and sunken caveswhich communicate with the water table or, near the coast, with the sea.
-For the Mayas, these water holes were sacred places, an open mouth on the other world.
-Some cenotes were places of worship, offerings were made and sacrifices were made, animals and human beings.
+Subterranean fractures connecting Mexican cenotes form a huge network of galleries and sunken caves, which communicate with the water tables, or, near the coast, with the sea.
+For the Maya, these water holes were sacred places, a mouth open to the other world.
+Some cenotes were places of worship, offerings were thrown there and sacrifices made, of animals and humans.

 Today, cenotes have become tourist attractions.
-The surroundings of the most famous are arranged to allow swimming, snorkeling, diving.
-The shower is obligatory before going to swim in certain cenotes, to avoid that the sunscreens and mosquito products pollute the water.
+The surroundings of the best known are arranged to allow swimming, snorkeling, diving.
+Showering is compulsory before going to swim in certain cenotes, to prevent sunscreens and mosquito repellents from polluting the water.

-The cenotes most frequented by swimmers are outdoors, surrounded by trees, open to the outside.
-But one can also dabble inside cenotes squarely buried underground: one reaches these caves via a staircase that descends in spiral or steep in the rock.
-Downstairs, a generator provides light ...
-I visited several, including one to 18 m underground!
+The cenotes most frequented by bathers are outdoors, surrounded by trees, open to the outside.
+But you can also paddle inside cenotes completely buried underground & #160 ;: you can access these caves via a staircase which descends in a spiral or straight down into the rock.
+Below, a generator provides the light & #8230; I visited several, including one 18 m underground & #160 ;!

 Swim in an incredibly clear and pure water, under a ceiling of stalactites, along which sometimes hang tree roots, is an extraordinary experience.
 But to feel the magic of the place, it is better to avoid groups, always noisy ...